In this article

-To help your contacts manage their subscription preferences, you can build a custom subscription preference center and link to it from messages sent from Iterable.
-This guide describes how to use Iterable's API to integrate a custom subscription preference center.
+To help your users manage their subscription preferences, you can build a custom subscription preference center and link to it from messages sent from Iterable.
+This is a perfect way to let users set personal preferences for all of your brand's communication channels in one place.

 NOTE